bromsk/BayesInPython/docs/02-GLMMsInR.md

 The model is such a bad fit to the data, it is hard to even tell what is going on in the figure above.

-### Frequentist negative binomial model {#nb1}
+### Frequentist NB model {#nb1}

-For the negative binomial model, our confidence intervals are a little wider, but we are still ignoring all the correlations in our data.
+For the negative binomial (NB) model, our confidence intervals are a little wider, but we are still ignoring all the correlations in our data.
 And the plot of the predictions again indicates the lack of fit (Figure \@ref(fig:p1nb-glmFig)).

 ``` r